demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     ff12gg4kilo2gftvy54.....
     -----END PRIVATE KEY-----

-This is your private key, including the headrs:
+This is your private key, include the headers.

 5. Next, go to Azure Portal → App registrations → Select your app → Certificates & secrets → Certificates